dtom90/teleport-backend-challenge/RFD.md

     - SIGCHLD handler is set up to handle process termination (asynchronously)
 1. Start Job
     - process is assigned a job ID (UUID) and added to an in-memory process map
+    - cgroup directory is created for the job, identified by the job ID
     - output file is created, identified by the job ID
-    - process is started as a child process in user mode under `rpsuser`
+    - process is started as a child process
-      - process output is redirected to the output file on process start
+      - process output (stdout+stderr) is redirected to the output file on process start
-      - process is added to the cgroup on process start using the linux `cgexec` utility, which will allow running a process directly within a specified control group without having to manually add it
+      - process is added to the cgroup on process start using the `CLONE_NEWCGROUP` flag with the `os/exec` library
 2. Job Running
     - process status can be queried by accessing the process map
     - process output can be streamed by reading the output file
 3. Stop Job
+    - if a stop process request comes in, send `SIGTERM` signal to the process PID, wait 10 seconds, then send `SIGKILL` if not terminated
     - when process ends, the SIGCHLD handler will be invoked
     - process map status is updated (checking status will say `stopped`)
-    - output file cleanup is scheduled for 1 hour after process end

 As mentioned `job_id` will be a UUID, which is unique and less likely to be reused than a PID.
 This will allow us to distinguish between processes that had the same PID when getting the status/output of a job.

-The asynchronous SIGCHLD handler will avoid blocking the main thread and will ensure that the process terminates immediately and gracefully (no zombie state) and invoke cleanup.
+The asynchronous SIGCHLD handler will avoid blocking the main thread and will ensure that the process terminates immediately and gracefully (no zombie state.)

-Processes will be run by a dedicated non-sudoer user (e.g. `rpsuser`) to ensure that jobs are not run as root or sudo.
-This will be a different user than the API server user, which will be run as `root` to be able to manage cgroups. `rpsuser` will not have any permissions to server code or output files (more deails below)

 #### Output Streaming